 Sorry, I ran out of time, and the video cut off at the end.
 See below for the loop set-up for making the 10-loop Edge pattern.

 Those 3 forms were all you got with square braids.
-But, believe it or not, double braids have at least nine more shape variations!
-That’s why I teach this braid as a two-day workshop—there is so much that you can do with it.
+But, believe it or not, double braids have at least nine more shape variations! (photo below shows the double-tubular shape) That’s why I teach this braid as a two-day workshop—there is so much that you can do with it.
 Each of the twelve forms has some distinctive color patterns that can’t be made in the other braid shapes, so aside from being very-to-slightly different in shape, the twelve different types of double braids also offer a lot of color pattern possibilities.

 Color planning and loop set-up: